 7. When a thing is funny, search it carefully for a hidden truth

-Workplace politics can be very funny and sometimes, there’s an important organizational value (or cancer) to be discovered.
-In one organization I led, a contingent of workplace “eco-warriors” demanded that no one is permitted to use scented shampoo, soap or deodorant.
-Perfume and cologne, of course, were forbidden.
+Workplace politics can be amusing, as sometimes it can unveil an essential organizational value (or cancer).
+In one organization that I led, a group of workplace “eco-warriors” demanded a ban on scented shampoo, soap, and deodorant, with perfume and cologne forbidden as well.
 When a woman brought in flowers from her garden and they hit the forbidden list too, it was definitely time to search for a hidden truth.
 How can flowers be bad?

 Taking our work seriously but ourselves lightly is vital when it comes to managing—rising above and beyond—workplace politics.
 Find the funny, my friends, and workplace politics will not dampen your drive.